ultralytics/ultralytics/ultralytics/utils/tlc/README.md

 ### Image Embeddings

 Image embeddings can be collected by setting `image_embeddings_dim` to 2 or 3, and are based on the output of the spatial pooling function output from the YOLOv8 architectures.
 Similar images, as seen by the model, tend to be close to each other in this space.
 In the 3LC Dashboard these embeddings can be visualized, allowing you to find similar images, duplicates and imbalances in your dataset and determine if your validation set is representative of your training data (and vice-versa).

+Note that when collecting image embeddings for validation only runs, `reduce_all_embeddings()` must be called at the end to produce embeddings which can be visualized in the Dashboard.

 ## Other output